From Fellow to student, use the links below and read about some of our members

 "My bioscience interests include botany, zoology, biotechnology, histology, astrobiology and biomechanics.

 For me, RSB membership allows me to access online courses to improve my skills, network with other biologists globally, and gain professional skills certifications."

 Find out about becoming a member Back to the top

 Grace Paget AMRSB

 "I love nothing more than writing about science!
 I first got into biology when I was 14 and doing my GCSEs.
 I was fascinated by how it underpins pretty much everything concerned with the structures and functions of life.

 "I have always enjoyed writing and I can particularly remember being set a piece of homework to write an article about stem cells.
 I took it really seriously and of course tried to make it look like the front page of a national newspaper!
 From then on I realised how important it is to communicate interesting work.

-"In 2005 I was asked to volunteer to help out in the microbiology section by the microbiology section leader as they were short staffed at the time.
-Apparently I was quite good and was asked to apply for the post of band D microbiologist, where, 10 years later, I still work today.
+"In 2005 I was asked to volunteer to help out in the microbiology section as they were short staffed at the time.
+I was asked to apply for the post of microbiologist, where, 10 years later, I still work."